Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-offers an engaging context in which to develop children's understanding of experimental and theoretical probability.
-The interactivity will give pupils a 'feel' of the situation through the experimental data, then they can be encouraged to calculate theoretical probabilities by working systematicallly and listing all
+offers an engaging context for developing children's understanding of experimental and theoretical probability.
+The interactivity will give pupils a 'feel' of the situation.
+Through the experimental data, then they can be encouraged to calculate theoretical probabilities by working systematicallly, and listing all

 possible winning combinations.